eduardoyanoliveira/design_patterns/behavioral/state/README.md

 ## Disadvantages

-1. The Context and State objects are circular related, and because of that. there is a increasing in coupling.
+1. The Context and State objects are circular related, and because of that. there is an increasing in coupling.

 ## Our Python example